Sunday, 27 October 2013

 In my copy of Virgin Planet (London, 1966), the text of the novel is on pp. 9-149.
 Thus, 41 more pages, with smaller, closer print, than the shorter version in Venture and Starship.
 Pp. 150-156 are an Author's Note, explaining the premises of the novel:

-the light speed limit applies to group velocity but not to phase velocity so "...a device for handling discontinuous psi functions..." (p.
-150) allows a faster than light psuedo-velocity "...limited only by the frequency of the engine's oscillators" (ibid.) and gravity control;
+the light speed limit applies to "...the group velocity of a particle-wave train..." but not to phase velocity so "...a device for handling discontinuous psi functions..." (p.
+150) allows a faster than light psuedo-velocity "...limited only by the frequency of the engine's oscillators" (ibid.) and also gravity control;

 a spatial condition called a trepidation vortex, as explained in the novel, can occur;